potatoscript/potato-script/README.md

 I am K.S.LIM the author,
 I graduated from engineering background (Mechanical Engineering with First Class degree in Coventry University UK in year 1999), but my final year project had led me to the world of programming.
 Developing software to find the natural frequency and damping factor from the input data as provided from some vibration measurement device.
 That is my final year’s undergraduate project.
 It combined the fields of engineering and programming.
 The result was good and encouraged me continue to develop my programming skill until now.
-This is my first JavaScript Library created since year 2010.
+This is my first JavaScript Library, which was developed since year 2010.
 I call it potato.js

 Copyright (C) 2019  LIM KIAN SENG